pytorch/serve/examples/large_models/inferentia2/llama2/Readme.md

 This example also demonstrates the utilization of neuronx cache to store inf2 model compilation artifacts using the `NEURONX_CACHE` and `NEURONX_DUMP_TO` environment variables in the custom handler.
 When the model is loaded for the first time, the model is compiled for the configured micro batch size and the compilation artifacts are saved to the neuronx cache.
 On subsequent model load, the compilation artifacts in the neuronx cache serves as `Ahead of Time(AOT)` compilation artifacts and significantly reduces the model load time.
+For convenience, the compiled model artifacts for this example are made available on the Torchserve model zoo: `s3://torchserve/mar_files/llama-2-13b-neuronx-b4`\
+Instructions on how to use the AOT compiled model artifacts is shown below.

 ### Step 1: Inf2 instance